 2015 Red Ribbon Ride

-You can make a donation to my fundraising campaign right here by clicking on "Click here to make a gift to Nona", just above the thermometer.
+You can make a donation to my fundraising campaign right here by clicking on "Click here to make a gift to Laurie", just above the thermometer.
+There is also an option for regular monthly contributions to help make contributing easier on your budget.
+Donating on line is easy and secure.
 If you prefer to write a check, you can download a donation form by using the link at the bottom of the page.
-If you want to participate in the event with me, you can register now on this site.
-It will prove to be an amazing event!

 My Personal Web Log